 Easy No Churn Cadbury Creme Egg Ice Cream is delicious, simple to make and another great way to enjoy the favourite Easter chocolate treat.
+Only three ingredients and no ice cream maker required!

 This three ingredient no churn Cadbury Creme Egg ice cream is a winner – perfect for using up any squashed or melted Creme Eggs, but don’t wait for an imperfect egg, crack on and make some anyway!